opencarecc/opencareMakerPlaybook/is_there_a_process_i_can_follow.md

 *image taken from http://www.legaltechdesign.com/LegalDesignToolbox/develop-a-new-project/*

 Rather than being a strict set of rules it's more like a series of different stages of a flow that ends up in a possibly endless loop of iterations.
 Sometimes it tends to feel so natural you won't even feel you are following a methodology.

+### How does it work then?
+***DISCOVER - ***Sometimes you start with a brilliant idea, lucky you!
+Most of the times you actually start by just facing a need or a series of needs.